aave/aip/content/aips/35A56F18FEFC-AIP-REDEEM-AFEI-FOR-DAI.md

 ## Implementation

-The governance payload is deployed at [6], the swapper is deployed at [7].
+The governance payload is deployed at [6], the swapper contract is deployed at [7].

 The proposal transfers aFEI from the Aave Mainnet Reserve Factor (0x464C71f6c2F760DdA6093dCB91C24c39e5d6e18c) to the payload contract via the Aave Ecosystem Controller (0x3d569673dAa0575c936c7c67c4E6AedA69CC630C) transfer function.